d-v-dlee/hugo_blog/content/post/thomasjefferson_artofpower.md

 Sally Hemmings is where things gets juicy and fucked up!

 Sally Hemmings, a slave, was the half-sister of Jefferson's dead wife.
 She was 10 years old when Martha Jefferson died and accompanied Thomas Jefferson to France when she was 14.
-According to accounts of the time, Sally was light-skinned and extremely desirable.
 She became Jefferson's mistress in France.

 While they were in Paris, France abolished slavery.
 Sally Hemmings alerted Jefferson of her decision to stay in Paris as a free woman but Jefferson begged her to return to the US, promising he would free *their* children once they turned 19.